cshenton2/Programming-Assignment-1/design_explanation.md

 - **Encryption** (`encrypt` function):
   1. The plaintext is encoded to bytes (`.encode()`).
   2. Padding is applied to align with the block size.
-  3. A new AES cipher object is created with the key, CBC mode, and random IV.
+  3. A new AES cipher object is created with the key, CBC mode, and a random IV.
   4. The padded plaintext is encrypted, and the IV is concatenated with the ciphertext.
 - **Decryption** (`decrypt` function):
   1. The IV is extracted from the first 16 bytes of the received data.